Coconut Lime Chiffon Cake

 • In a large mixing bowl, whisk together the flour, sugar, coconut, baking powder, and salt.

 • Pour the batter into the prepared pan, then gently tap the pan on the counter 3 times to remove air bubbles.
-Place in the oven and bake for 45 to 55 minutes, or until top is golden and a toothpick inserted in the center comes out clean.
+Place in the oven and bake for 45 to 55 minutes, or until the top is golden and a toothpick inserted in the center comes out clean.

-To make the Glaze
+To Make the Glaze

 • Whisk all of the ingredients together in a small mixing bowl.
-Poke the top of the cake several times with a toothpick or cake tester, then drizzle the glaze over cooled cake.
-Allow the glaze to set, about 10-15 minutes.
+Poke the top of the cake several times with a toothpick or cake tester, then drizzle the glaze over the cooled cake.
+Allow the glaze to set, about 10–15 minutes.
 Garnish before serving, if desired.

 NOTES